 To register the vehicle for on-highway use, it must be designed for on-highway use.
 If your vehicle is made from one or more donor vehicles (vehicles whose parts you have used) you must ensure that all the donor vehicles were on-highway vehicles.
 A vehicle made from an off-highway vehicle can not be registered for use on-highway.

 The vehicle will need to have an assigned Vehicle Identification Number (VIN).
-In Alberta, VINs are assigned by the Insurance Bureau of Canada, under contract to Alberta Transportation.
+In Alberta, VINs are assigned by the Insurance Bureau of Canada, under contract to Alberta Transportation and Economic Corridors.